robinmoisson/staticrypt/README.md

 ### Is it secure?

-Simple answer: your file content has been encrypted with AES-256 (CBC), a popular and strong encryption algorithm, you can now upload it in any public place and no one will be able to read it without the password.
+Simple answer: your file content has been encrypted with AES-256, a popular and strong encryption algorithm.
+You can now upload it in any public place and no one will be able to read it without the password.
 So if you used a long, strong password, then yes it should be pretty secure.

 That being said, actual security always depends on a number of factors and on the threat model you want to protect against.
 Because your full encrypted file is accessible client side, brute-force/dictionary attacks would be easy to do at a really fast pace: **use a long, unusual password**.
 We recommend 16+ alphanum characters, [Bitwarden](https://bitwarden.com/) is a great open-source password manager if you don't have one already.

-On the technical aspects: we use AES in CBC mode (see a discussion on why it's appropriate for StatiCrypt in [#19](https://github.com/robinmoisson/staticrypt/issues/19)) and 15k PBKDF2 iterations (it will be 600k when we'll switch to WebCrypto, read a detailed report on why these numbers in [#159](https://github.com/robinmoisson/staticrypt/issues/159)).
+On the technical aspects: we use AES in CBC mode (see a discussion on why it's appropriate for StatiCrypt in [#19](https://github.com/robinmoisson/staticrypt/issues/19)) and 600k PBKDF2 iterations when using the WebCrypto engine (it's 15k when using CryptoJS, read a detailed report on why these numbers in [#159](https://github.com/robinmoisson/staticrypt/issues/159)).

 **Also, disclaimer:** I am not a cryptographer - the concept is simple and I try my best to implement it correctly but please adjust accordingly: if you are an at-risk activist or have sensitive crypto data to protect, you might want to use something else.